SwethaVipparla/Directory-Manager/README.md

 ./Main
 ```

+### 5. Input commands
-### 5. Once the code is up and running, a menu appears, asking for the input corresponding to the function wished to execute.
+Once the code is up and running, a menu appears, asking for the input corresponding to the function wished to execute.
 A command can be chosen from the list of features available.

 &nbsp;
 ## III.
 Features
 <br>

 ### 1. Add
-Adds a file or directory to the current directory\
+Adds a file or directory to the current directory
 ```
 add di/fi <new_name>
 ```